Houseboating 101

 3. Is the beach wide enough (175ft preferred) to get a good shoreline angle for anchor lines ?

-4. Is the sand is deep enough to bury the anchors and back them up with car axles stakes?
+4. Is the sand deep enough to bury the anchors and back them up with car axles stakes?

 Other luxuries to look for in a camp site are: